AldehilS/personal-web-portafolio/README.md

 * Redesigned responsive layout.
 * Added animations to the card elements, as well as the navbar links and buttons.
 The main card also has an animation when loading the page.
 * SEO optimization with meta tags and changed title of the pages.

+* ## License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) and [NOTICE](NOTICE) files for details.

+## Image Copyright

+Please note that the image `assets/images/dark-logo.png` is not covered by the Apache License, Version 2.0.
+The rights to this image are reserved by Aldehil de Jesús Sánchez Hernández.
+Unauthorized use of this image is prohibited without explicit permission.